niraljp/getting-started/en/joining/README.md

 ---

-## Joining a channel or room via a Portal URL
+## Joining a Channel or Room via a Portal URL

 If you've been sent a Portal URL and would like to join the conversation, select your chat platform below.